Greg-T8/LearningOffsec/books/ultimate_kali_linux/notes.md

 - Registry domain ID
 - Registrar information

+**Note:** If the domain owner pays premium for privacy protection, the WHOIS lookup may not return detailed information about the registrant.
+Instead, it may show a privacy service or proxy contact information.

 The following resources can be used to perform WHOIS lookups:
 - https://who.is/
 - https://www.whois.com/